National Origin Discrimination

 Anti-immigrant discrimination has always been an issue in this country, but has recently become rampant.
 Stereotypes and assumptions about Hispanic, Arab, and South Asian individuals too often find their way into the workplace in the form of harassment or promotion and termination decisions.

 The law also prohibits discrimination against non-citizens in the workplace.
 No form of work authorization is better than any other and only very few jobs can legitimately be limited to U.S. citizens.
 But that does not stop many employers from preferring citizens to non-citizen immigrants.
 This is illegal.

 Title VII of the Civil Rights Act of 1964 and the Immigration and Nationality Act are the federal laws prohibiting this form of discrimination.
-Title VII forbids employers with 15 or more employees from discriminating against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s race, color, religion, sex, or national origin.
+Title VII forbids employers with 15 or more employees from discriminating against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of race discrimination, color discrimination, religious discrimination, gender discrimination, or national origin.
 The Immigration and Nationality Act prohibits employers from discriminating against individuals based on their citizenship or immigration status, or based on their national origin.

 Filing a Claim

 Employees must bring these claims to the Equal Employment Opportunity Commission (EEOC) within 180 days of the discriminatory act.
 Unfortunately, the EEOC is far more likely to harm your case than to help your cause.
 Therefore, we strongly recommend you reach out for a consult before going to the EEOC if you believe you have been the victim of unlawful discrimination or retaliation.
 No matter what, though, you must comply with the 180-day deadline.
 Therefore, you should file with the EEOC immediately if it has been five months since the adverse employment action occurred.